Luxembourg Stock Exchange: Luxembourg Green Exchange

 As of January 2017, LGX displays green securities worth over EUR 45 billion, including the world's first sovereign green bond issued by the Republic of Poland.
 As of January 2018, LGX accounted for 50% of the world's green bond market, which represent 1% of the global debt market.

 Equities

-The Luxembourg Stock Exchange's main equity index is the LuxX Index – a weighted index of nine most valuable stocks by free float market capitalisation.^{[9]} The index was fixed at 1,000 on 4 January 1999, the first trading day after Luxembourg adopted the Euro.^{[9]} The nine companies currently composing the listing are:
+The Luxembourg Stock Exchange's main company shares index is the LuxX Index – a weighted index of nine most valuable stocks by free float market capitalisation.^{[9]} The index was fixed at 1,000 on 4 January 1999, the first trading day after Luxembourg adopted the Euro.^{[9]} The nine companies currently composing the listing are: